Project title: Understanding Factors Contributing to Emotional Overeating in Socioeconomically Disadvantaged Children

 Training opportunities

 A comprehensive package of training will be agreed in consultation with the supervisors.
-Elements of training will be provided by the supervisors, Cranfield University, and by other providers.
-Depending on the background of the applicant, training can be provided on topics such as social research methods, small-scale nature-based treatment (e.g. wetlands), rural development, and the structure and operation of the water sector.
+Elements of training will be provided by the supervisors, University of Essex, and by other providers.
+Training offered will be designed in a bespoke way to address the training needs of the individual selected for the award.

 Essential and/or desirable attributes/skills